duarte152/andy-dashboard/emails_supervisores_uk.md

 ## EMAIL 5 - Prof. Paul Taylor (UCL)

 **Para:** p.taylor@ucl.ac.uk
-**Assunto:** Prospective MPhil/PhD Applicant - Clinical Decision Support & Health Informatics | UCL 2027
+**Assunto:** Prospective MRes Student - Clinical Decision Support & Health Informatics | UCL 2027

 ---

 Dear Professor Taylor,

-I am writing to inquire about the possibility of pursuing an MPhil or PhD under your supervision at UCL, with a potential start in 2027.
+I am writing to inquire about the possibility of pursuing an MRes under your supervision at UCL, with a potential start in 2027.

 My name is Thiago Rocha Duarte, currently working as Product Specialists & Product Enablement Lead at Laudite, a HealthTech SaaS company in the medical imaging and clinical reporting space.
 My day-to-day work involves understanding how clinicians - primarily radiologists and pathologists - receive, interpret, and act on information presented by digital tools.
 In that sense, your research on the informational needs of clinicians and the design of clinical data presentation systems sits very close to problems I have been working on from the industry side.